Why I Give: Bob Haus

 All individuals, without regard to race, color, national origin or ancestry, sex, religious affiliation, sexual orientation, marital status, veteran status, or physical or mental abilities, have a right to apply to MedStar St. Mary's Hospital for volunteer status, except for the specific age requirements stated.
 Volunteers are required to attend orientation and training sessions, and agree to learn and abide by hospital regulations.

 All volunteers are required to attend annual in-services on infection control; standard precautions; safety and security; hazardous and toxic substances; proper body mechanics; risk management; confidentiality; and customer service.
 All volunteers must also obtain a PPD test annually.

 - Information desk assistants

 - Gift shop clerks/cashiers

-- Applications must be received in the Volunteer Student Services office no later than 4:00 p.m. on Friday, May 12, 2017.
+- Complete applications must be received in the Volunteer Student Services office no later than 4:00 p.m. on Thursday, October 12, 2017.

 - Click here for more detailed information.